piskareviv/blog_aux_ntt_1/main.md

 Applying bit-reverse permutation is somehow annoying, because

-1. it is not useful work
+1. It is not useful work
-2. it is one of the worst memory access patterns (probably even worse than random)
+2. It is one of the worst memory access patterns (probably even worse than random)
-3. it is hard to speed up and vectorize
+3. It is hard to speed up and vectorize

 The simplest way to get rid of bit-reversal is just not doing it.
 Consider array elements as formal variables, permutation doesn't change their values, only their order in the array.
 We will perform the same operations on the same variables, but their positions in the array will be different.